JRubalcaba/EndothermEcoEvo/README.md

 balance_function: Analytical solution of energy balance equation

-EvolDyn: Quantitative genetic simulations for the transition to homeothermy
+EvolDyn: Evolutionary dynamics simulations for the transition to homeothermy

 The additional code "functions_multiple_scales.R" loads functions required to plot Figures 3 and 4.